sbchengyiwei/Online-Chatroom/README.md

 ## Testing
 1. Writed Tests for User Signup, Login, and Unauthorized Access Restrictions.

-2. Writed Tests for Note Creation, Viewing, Editing, and Deletion.
+2. Writed Tests for Record Creation, Viewing, Editing, and Deletion.

 3. Writed Tests for Credential Creation, Viewing, Editing, and Deletion.